- 2 tablespoons olive oil, butter or ghee

 Alternatively you can cook this on the stove top in a oven proof dutch oven.
 Pre heat the oven to 325.
 Brown the onions in the ghee or butter then add the garlic, lamb, salt and spices, cooking for 5 -6 minutes.
 Add the remaining ingredients – all except the raisins, and bring to a simmer.
 Cover and place in the oven and bake 2 hours, adding the raisins about an hour or 1 ½ hours into the baking time.

-After two hours the lamb will be supper tender.
+After two hours the lamb will be very tender.
 If you like a little more browning, give a quick broil to the pot uncovered.

 Keywords: Lamb Stew, instant pot lamb stew, instant pot lamb recipes, middle eastern lamb stew, moroccan lamb stew, instant pot recipes lamb